Driving With An Expired License

 For individuals whose: license expired two years ago or more or driver’s history has been purged and do not hold a valid out of state license, the individual must pass certain tests in order to obtain a driver’s license.
-Individuals must successfully pass a road sign test, a road rules tests, an actual driving test, and for applicants who are older than sixty four years of age, a driving test.
+Individuals must successfully pass a road sign test, road rules tests, an actual driving test, and for applicants who are older than sixty-four years of age, a driving test.

 In order to renew one’s driver’s license, an individual will be expected to meet several additional requirements.
-First, individuals must pay fees to renew their driver’s license.
+First, individuals must pay fees to renew their driver’s licenses.
 Individuals will also need to provide documentation establishing that individual’s identity, social security number, two proofs of residency, and if at all applicable, change of name documents.

 There are several methods that individuals can use to renew their expired driver’s license which includes physically renewing the license at the individual’s local Department of Driver Services Office, online, or in the mail.

 If an individual’s driver’s license is suspended in the state of Georgia or any other state, an individual will not be able to renew their driver’s license until their privilege to have a driver’s license is restored.
 Individuals, however, can apply for an identification card during the period that a driver’s license is suspended.